HyroVitalyProtago/MetaHack/README.md

 ## How to setup MetaHack in Web(XR)
 - add `<script type="module" src="https://metahack.glitch.me/metahack.js"></script>` in your html `<head>`
 - use `metahack` in `window.addEventListener("load", () => {});` callback (after the hack, it will also be usable outside of load)
-- you can check https://metahack.glitch.me/ as an example
+- you can check https://metahack.glitch.me/ or https://metahack-demo.glitch.me/ as an example